FullstackAcademy/Mewtify/README.md

 **Requirements:**
 - Python3 to be installed on both self and target computers.
 - One malicious malware
-- pyaes has to be imported
+- pyaes has to be installed

 **Features:**
 - Python mutation available for windows(Mewtify4Windows.py) and linux(Mewtify4Linux.py)